- You are a registered holder? Log in to your account

 Tel.: 1 800 561-0934 (Toll free in Canada and the U.S.)

 Fax: 1 888 249-6189 (Toll free in Canada and the U.S.)

 Protect the environment – receive your corporate documents electronically Top

 BCE shareholders can choose to be notified by e-mail every time key shareholder documents become available.

-To do so, registered shareholders (holders of share certificates) must contact the transfer agent, Canadian Stock Transfer Company Inc. or access their shareholder account on-line.
+To do so, registered shareholders (holders of share certificates) must contact the transfer agent, CST Trust Company or access their shareholder account on-line.

 Beneficial shareholders who holds their accounts with a financial intermediary (i.e. a bank, trust company, broker, nominee, etc.) must contact their representative directly.